harmony-one/x/progress/yuriy-menkov.md

+2023-12-11 Mon: [Added](https://github.com/harmony-one/x/pull/399) twitter lists manage feature, which allowed to configure sources via API endpoints (Any user with API key will be able to add / remove / update twitter list in x-api-backend).
+Started exploring the possibilities of deploying [evm.ink](https://evm.ink/) to Harmony.

+---

 2023-12-15 Fri: [Implemented](https://github.com/harmony-one/x/pull/391) "Talk to Me" reading data, loaded from backend.
 Continue working on "twitter-backend" features.

 2023-12-14 Thu: Working with Artem on twitter-api backend.
 [Added](https://github.com/harmony-one/x/commit/5255a1a70c835ec6454d5bcfac16ca0cb59429b5) table, module and controller to store and manage twitter lists.
 Next it will be used to load tweets for each list.